 Kids Voting is designed to raise awareness among young people about New Zealand's electoral processes.
 Building first-hand experience of active participation by young people increases their personal understanding, belief and confidence in electoral participation.

-Registered schools will be sent everything they need to deliver their Kids Voting election at the end of Term 2.
+Kids Voting resources are in production and will be sent to registered schools soon.
 You’ll receive a Teacher’s Guide, ballot box and other resources to support you to deliver Kids Voting at your school.

 Kids Voting ballot papers are sent electronically to teachers from two-and-a-half weeks before Election Day - Saturday 23 September.
 Kids Voting elections must be completed by the Tuesday, 19 September.